7Cedars/loyalty-gifts-contracts/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
 * This project was build while following [PatrickCollins](https://www.youtube.com/watch?v=wUjYK5gwNZs&t) amazing Learn Solidity, Blockchain Development, & Smart Contracts Youtube course.
 Comes highly recommended for anyone wanting to get into Foundry & intermediate/advanced solidity coding.
 * I took the template for the readme file from [Drew Othneil](https://github.com/othneildrew/Best-README-Template/blob/master/README.md?plain=1).
+* All the images for the gifts and vouchers were created with help from www.svgrepo.com.
+A fantastic repo with CC licensed art work.
+Specific links are included in all the images.
 * And a special thanks should go out to [SpeedRunEthereum](https://speedrunethereum.com/) and [LearnWeb3](https://learnweb3.io/) for providing the first introductions to solidity coding.
 * And the deploy scripts use Etherscan.io APIs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->